 Installing relevant sales channels

-One of the advantages of using Shopify to power your business is that your online store is just one of many sales channels you can use to sell your products.
-You can connect your products to additional sales channels to meet your customers where they are, while keeping track of your products, inventory, and reporting in the same Shopify account so you always know what’s going on in your business.
+One of the advantages of learning how to use Shopify to power your business is that your online store is just one of many sales channels you can use to sell your products.
+You can create online shopping in a variety of places, selling your products to additional sales channels to meet your customers where they are.
+All while keeping track of your products, inventory, and reporting in the same Shopify account so you always know what’s going on in your business.

-While you don’t need to connect all of them right away, it’s good to have them in mind when you’re ready to explore new ways to get your products in front of the right shoppers.
+While you don’t need to connect all of them right away to create your online store, it’s good to have them in mind when you’re ready to explore new ways to get your products in front of the right shoppers.

 Not every sales channel will be relevant for your unique business, but here are some that are worth highlighting:

 - Shopify POS.
 Our point-of-sale solution for accepting in-person payments and easily syncing physical retail sales with your online Shopify store and inventory.

 - Social networks.
 You can sell your products through a Facebook Shop on your Facebook page, product tags in your Instagram posts, Pinterest, and more.